zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="premises_conclusions.png" >
 </p>

 the average number of premises and conclusions for the Fake and True sets are close.
-We performd a statistical test and found that there is no significant difference.
+We performd a statistical test and found a non significant p_value thus we cannot conclude about the diffrence.

 ## Classification with MLP (Multi-Layer Perceptron)
 After extracting and analysing these features, we built a MLP model that classifies the Fake and True news using them.
 The objective here is to verify if the "Linguistic harbringers of betrayal" model generalizes to other datasets.
 We only retain the features that have been computed for all the dataset and that have been used by the author for homogenity to train our model.
 We thus used only the following features: nb_sentences,	nb_words,	politeness	premises_conclusions,	subjectivity,	polarity,	comparaison,	contingency	and expansion.
 To train the model we gave labels to distinguish the two datasets, 1 for the True news and zero for the Fake news.
 We normalized the data with the z_score scaling and we split it randomly into 80% of train set and 20% of test set.